New Zealand hip-hop: Hip hop in the 2000s and 2010s

 The years 2004–2005 are often seen as a high-water mark for the popularity of hip hop music in New Zealand, and a book on the subject, Hip Hop Music In Aotearoa, won a national book award.

 Smashproof's single "Brother", featuring singer Gin Wigmore, reached the top of the New Zealand charts in 2009.

-Modern New Zealand hip hop has evolved into many styles, and artists such as Team Dynamite, Homebrew, Louie Knuxx, Rizván and the like are popular in New Zealand, and artists tend to incorporate many elements from different genres.
-Classic artists such as Che Fu and King Kapisi are still very much current in the music scene and perform regularly also, and have been a major influence on the sound of hip hop in this country.

 Hip hop in the 2020s

 UK-born, Auckland-based Nigerian hip hop artist and producer Mazbou Q was one of the organisers of the Black Lives Matter George Floyd protests in Auckland on 1 June and 14 June 2020.
 He spoke about the ongoing persecution of the Black African communities, including: "The same white supremacy which has led to disproportionate killings of Black people in the US exists here in New Zealand."
 He called on Prime Minister Jacinda Ardern to condemn violence against Black Americans.
 He also spoke and wrote about the appropriation of Black American culture, including hip hop ghetto culture born from the oppressed minorities the South Bronx in the 1970s, and the lack of exposure for New Zealand Black African hip hop artists compared to Māori and Pasifika artists.
 As a result, schools invited him, and other organisers, to speak to their students and staff.